maximilianh/cellBrowser/docs/dataDesc.rst

 The following lists all tags that are currently supported.

-These tags contain longer text:
+These tags contain longer text that can include HTML markup:

 - ``title``: title of the dataset, often the paper title
 - ``abstract``: a big picture summary of the dataset